NK Varaždin (1931–2015): History

 The club was founded on 3 June 1931 under the name of NK Slavija and existed under this name until 1941.
 During World War II, the club temporarily suspended operations and was then reorganised under the name of NK Tekstilac in 1945.
 The name NK Varteks was given to the club in 1958, to honour its main sponsor, the Varteks clothing factory (portmanteau of Varaždin Textile).
 In June 2010, when the Varteks factory did not renew its sponsorship, the club changed its name to NK Varaždin.

 The club's first significant success came in 1938 when they qualified to participate in the premier league of the Kingdom of Yugoslavia.
 In SFR Yugoslavia, their biggest success was the advancement to the final of the Yugoslav Cup in 1961, but they lost the final game to Vardar Skopje from Macedonia.

-In 1991, after years of Serbian nationalism had led to ethnic conflict, the breakup of Yugoslavia had started with the declaration of independence of Croatia and of Slovenia.
-Croatia withdrew from the Football Association of Yugoslavia, and Varaždin was one of the 12 founding members of the new Croatian First Football League (Prva Liga), which operated under the auspices of the also new Croatian Football Federation.
+In 1991, following the breakup of Yugoslavia and Croatia's independence, Croatian clubs withdrew from the Football Association of Yugoslavia, so Varteks was one of the 12 founding members of the new Croatian First Football League (Prva Liga), which operated under the auspices of the Croatian Football Federation (HNS).

 The club did not win any Croatian national titles, but regularly placed near the top of the Prva Liga table and were also the runners-up in the Croatian Football Cup five times.
 In the spring of 1999, they had a significant international success when they advanced to the quarterfinals of the now defunct UEFA Cup Winners' Cup, where they held opponent Real Mallorca to a scoreless draw at home before losing the second-leg away match 3–1, and were eliminated from competition.
 They also attracted some international attention in 2001, when they eliminated Aston Villa from the UEFA Cup on away goals.

 Serious financial troubles forced NK Varaždin into a period of bankruptcy, which eventually led to the suspension of the club by Croatian Football Federation before a scheduled 24 February 2012 match of the 2011–12 Prva Liga season.
 The club returned for its next five matches, but was suspended again before its 31 March 2012 match.
 Per the rules of the Federation, missing two league games in a season, even those due to suspension, meant that the club was immediately relegated to the lowest football level possible of the Croatian football league system, being the seventh-tier Third League of Varaždin County.
 The suspension was lifted in August 2013 and the club re-entered in the third-tier Croatian Third Football League.